Rick Flag: Rick Flag Jr.

-Flag also held good relationships with Nemesis and the Bronze Tiger, even though both were in some ways opposed to Flag.
+Flag also held good relationships with Nemesis and Bronze Tiger, even though both were in some ways opposed to Flag.
 Although Nemesis had feelings for Nightshade, something to which Flag was oblivious, he stepped out of the way and respected Nightshade's feelings.
 Similarly, the Tiger was originally tapped to become the Squad's leader, but was instead replaced by Flag, something that the Tiger had no problems with.

-The loyalty Flag had towards his teammates and Waller was evident in the fact that he did not shy away from a conflict with the Justice League in order to free Nemesis from Soviet captivity.
+The loyalty Flag had towards his teammates and Waller was evident in the fact that he did not shy away from a conflict with the Justice League to free Nemesis from Soviet captivity.
 He also threatened a bureaucrat who was threatening Waller's position.

 This did nothing to ease Flag's mental instability, and it soon worsened.
 Flag led a different Squad in a deadly mission involving the Doom Patrol in which he was the only survivor.
 The death of Karin Grace also served to amplify this and it came to a head when US Senator Cray threatened to reveal the existence of the Suicide Squad to the public.

-Unbeknownst to him, Amanda Waller had already dealt with the threat, and Flag set out to assassinate Cray in order to ensure the existence of the Suicide Squad, even though he loathed some of its members.
+Unbeknownst to him, Waller had already dealt with the threat, and Flag set out to assassinate Cray to ensure the existence of the Suicide Squad, even though he loathed some of its members.
 The Squad set out to stop him, with the clearance to do so by any means necessary.
-The villain Deadshot found Flag and Cray, but instead of killing Flag, Deadshot instead murdered the senator.
-Flag was forced to flee, and unwittingly, the existence of the Suicide Squad was still revealed.
+Deadshot found Flag and Cray, but instead of killing Flag, Deadshot instead murdered the senator.
+Flag was forced to flee, and unwittingly, the existence of the Suicide Squad was revealed.

-Flag set out to destroy the Jihad team once and for all after learning that his father had previously attacked their stronghold, Jotunheim, during World War II in order to neutralise a Nazi prototype nuclear weapon.
+Flag set out to destroy the Jihad team after learning that his father had previously attacked their stronghold, Jotunheim, during World War II to neutralise a Nazi prototype nuclear weapon.
 He left a note to Nightshade detailing his plans.
 The bomb was still there, buried under rubble and the Jihad were unaware of its presence.
 Flag sneaked in and killed his way through to the bomb itself.
 He battled the Jihad's leader Rustam personally, just before the bomb exploded.